hrodrig/freqhub/README.md

 - Node.js 18+ and npm/pnpm/yarn
 - One or more [Freqtrade](https://github.com/freqtrade/freqtrade) instances running with API enabled
 - Modern web browser (Chrome, Firefox, Safari, Edge)
+- **Optional**: Valkey or Redis for enhanced caching performance (recommended for production with multiple bots)

 ## 🛠️ Installation